1nfinitum/ansible-digo/README.md

 To log into your server via SSH run `ssh -i /path/to/your/public_ssh_key deploy@%created_droplet_ip%`.

+If you have domain directed on DigitalOcean's rDNS you can also connect it to your droplet, all you need is to add `domain_name` variable to `vars/vars.yml` file.
 ## Variables

 There are default variables in `vars/defaults.yml` file which can be overwritten in `vars/vars.yml` file.